maxhenkentech/MSPP-IroncladCLM/README.md

 | Monetary Amount | EUR 1,598.12                                                           | {<br>"currency": "EUR",<br>"amount": "1598.12"<br>}                |
 | Address         | 1233 Howard Street<br>San Francisco, California 94103<br>United States | 1233 Howard Street\nSan Francisco, California 94103\nUnited States |
 Refer to [this Ironclad API Reference document]([Create a Record (ironcladapp.com)](https://developer.ironcladapp.com/docs/create-a-record-1)) for more details.

+### List All Records

+The List All Records operation allows you to retrieve records from your Ironclad repository with several options for filtering and formatting the response:

+1. Basic listing with default parameters:
+    - Returns 25 records per page
+    - Sorted by last updated date in descending order
+    - Includes basic record metadata
+2. Filtered listing with properties:
+    - Use the Record Properties parameter to specify which properties to include in the response
+    - Properties must be provided as a comma-separated list
+    - The response will include a formatted schema specific to the requested properties

+Example configurations:

+The response includes:

+- record ID and metadata
+- formatted properties based on your request
+- the Counterparty Name at the root level (if available)
+- a display label combining the Ironclad ID and name
+- attachments formatted as an array for easier processing

+> Note: When requesting specific properties, the response includes only those properties that are available in your repository schema